 There are many ways you can improve team cohesiveness, trust and effectiveness, from employing expensive psychologists, to simply asking ‘how can we make you more cohesive?'
 If you want team members or remote workers to work towards a common goal, you will most likely use team-building games, tools, and activities to do that.

-As many ways are expensive and time-consuming, I have listed some of the best, cheapest and simplest team building activities that can break the ice in small and large groups, improve cohesiveness and trust; and in return build you a more effective team.
+As many ways are expensive and time-consuming, I have listed some of the best, cheapest and simplest 5-minute team building activities that can break the ice in small groups and large groups, improve cohesiveness, team morale, and trust; and in return build you a more effective team.